bmickunas/BeatGoesOn/README.md

 4) Enter 'y' or 'n' to indicate whether or not you want to generate another playlist with a different first song

+Run the tests:
+1) Enter into the command window: python beatgoeson_tests.py